Capetian House of Anjou: Charles II and division of the inheritance

-Branching out
+Cadet branches

 Hungary

 During the Middle Ages, there were several marriages between the Árpád dynasty and the House of Capet.
 Charles I, founder of the House of Anjou-Sicily, with his first wife, Beatrice of Provence fathered his eldest son, Charles II of Naples.
 (Their youngest daughter, Elizabeth was given in marriage to the future Ladislaus IV of Hungary in 1269, but Ladislaus preferred his mistresses to her, and the marriage remained childless).
 In 1270, Charles II married Mary of Hungary, daughter of Stephen V of Hungary and Elizabeth the Cuman.
 They had fourteen children which provided the House of Anjou-Sicily with a secure position in Naples.

 The childless Ladislaus IV of Hungary (1262–1290), was succeeded by Andrew III as King of Hungary.
 He was the son of Stephen the Posthumous, considered by Stephen's much older half-brothers (Béla IV of Hungary, Coloman of Halych, Andrew II of Halych) a bastard son of infidelity.
 For this reason, after the death of Ladislaus IV. some of the Árpád dynasty's cognates sought the family as extinct.
 In Naples, Charles Martel of Anjou, the eldest son of Mary of Hungary announced his claim to the Hungarian crown, backed by his mother, and the Pope.
 He started to style himself King of Hungary, but he never managed to gain enough support from the Hungarian magnates to realize his claim.

-With Andrew III's childless death (1301), the "last golden branch" of the tree of King Saint Stephen's family ended.
+With Andrew III's death (1301), the "last golden branch" of the tree of King Saint Stephen's family ended.
 The Hungarian diet was determined to keep the blood of Saint Stephen (first king of Hungary) on the throne in the maternal line at least.
 In the upcoming years, a civil war followed between various claimants to the throne.
 After the short period of rule of Wenceslaus of Bohemia (1301–1305), and Otto of Bavaria (1305–1307) the civil war ended with Charles Robert's (1308–1342) victory, the son of Charles Martel of Anjou, but he was forced to continue fighting against the powerful Hungarian lords up to the early 1320s.